kshedden/Statsmodels-MixedLM/README.md

 where v is an unkown constant to be fit to the data.

-In the context of mixed models, the mean and variance and variance structures defined here are often referred to as the _marginal mean structure_ and _marginal variance structure_, for reasons that will be explained further below.
+In the context of mixed models, the mean and variance structures defined here are often referred to as the _marginal mean structure_ and _marginal variance structure_, for reasons that will be explained further below.

 Dependent data
 --------------